stenbror/ActiveOberon/README.md

 Code will be native and optimized with only the library functions you need to be packed into a single executable file in ELF format.

-If we get enough interest for the project, I am thinking about writing the compiler/linker / build tool in Active Oberon later, and using the C++ version as a bootstrap for the real compiler and system.
-Regardless will the C++ version be as complete as the final product?
+If we get enough interest for the project, I am thinking about writing the compiler/linker / build tool in Active Oberon later, and using the Rust version as a bootstrap for the real compiler and system.
+Regardless will the Rust version be as complete as the final product?
 It will be up to you which you will use and all libraries will be available without changes for both.

 Active Oberon is a highly typed and garbage-collected language for system programming.